Classic Italian Chicken Piccata with A Zesty Lemon Pan Sauce

 - Dry white wine: Such as Sauvignon Blanc or Sancerre

-- Low-sodium chicken stock: To help build the body of the sauce.
+- Low-sodium chicken broth or stock: To help build the body of the sauce.

 - Capers: These add a bright, briny, salty flavor that complements the acidity of the piccata sauce.